 One of the big reasons that Samoyeds are in such high demand is that they are honestly great dogs.
-While they may have a bit of a tendency to roam if you don’t keep them on a leash, they’re incredibly social animals that love being a part of families.
+They may have a bit of a tendency to roam if you don’t keep them on a leash, so it may be worthwhile to equip your yard with a GPS dog fence or at least have them wear a dog GPS tracker collar.
+That said, they’re incredibly social animals that love being a part of families.
 Curious and intelligent, they make great pets for virtually anyone.

 Frequently Asked Questions